-The Chief Judge of the Court of Appeals shall appoint a Circuit Administrative Judge for each judicial circuit, to serve at the pleasure of the Chief Judge.
+The Chief Judge of the Court of Appeals shall designate, from among the incumbent judges in each judicial circuit, a Circuit Administrative Judge for each judicial circuit, to serve in that capacity at the pleasure of the Chief Judge.
 The Circuit Administrative Judge shall serve also as the County Administrative Judge of the circuit court for the county within which the judge resides.